vaibsh/cancer_classification/README.md

 - Parses PubMed abstracts and title from the dataset.
 Pre-processes the parsed data
 - Uses pre-trained tiny-biobert model (via Hugging Face Transformers) for classification.
 - Data is split into train, validation and test datasets in the ratio of 70% train : 10% validation : 20% test
 - The model is fine-tuned on train dataset.
-Grid search is used to find optimal hyper-params viz. batch_size, num_epochs, weight_decay and learning_rate
+Grid search is used to find optimal hyper-params viz. batch_size, num_epochs, weight_decay and learning_rate.
 Information on these hyper-params can be found here: https://huggingface.co/docs/transformers/en/main_classes/trainer
 - Performance of the model is computed before and after fine-tuning.
 Predictions are made on the fine-tuned model
 - Note: For model fine-tuning and testing, text data was used as Abstract only.
 Experiments were conducted with Abstract only, Title only, Title + ' .' + Abstract .
 Out of these three possibilities, Abstracts only gave the highest performance on the data provided